 Students who are not actively working toward their degree and who wish to be away from the University for more than two consecutive semesters are required to request an extended voluntary leave of absence.
 The maximum length of an extended leave of absence is four consecutive semesters.
-An extended leave requires approval of the faculty advisor, the student's program and the Associate Dean of Master's Studies or Associate Dean for Doctoral Programs The Office of Student Affairs, the Financial Aid Office and the Registration Office are notified of an approved leave.
+An extended leave requires approval of the faculty advisor, the faculty director of the student's program and the Associate Dean for Degree Programs.
+The Office of Student Affairs, the Financial Aid Office and the Office of the Registrar are notified of an approved leave.